jerabaul29/Cylinder2DFlowControlDRLParallel/README.md

 d33140ad84630c657177867646a8322261cb82fc052067484c52df578a868de7  cylinder2dflowcontrol_Parallel_v1.tar
 ```

+Remember to check your assembled container integrity with the checksum!

+**A note here**: while git-lfs should allow to download sucessfully all segments upon cloning the repository, it seems that some users have a problem, either with github serving the git-lfs files, or with git checking out the large files.
+If this is the case, to get all the fragments, you may have to use the github web GUI, i.e. to 1) go to the right folder (```https://github.com/jerabaul29/Cylinder2DFlowControlDRLParallel/tree/master/container```) 2) for each fragment there, to click on the filename and use the download button to start downloading directly from your browser.

 Docker explanations are available in the **Docker** folder.
 See **README_container.md** for a simple, general introduction to docker.
 See the **Code_Location_use_docker_Fenics_Tensorforce_parallel.md** file for explanations on how to get the docker container, and run the code inside of it.
 Once you are familiar with how the code works, you should use the **script_launch_parallel.sh** to launch the servers and clients for you automatically.

 If you encounter problems, please: